Emmotes/ic_spoilers/docs/melf.md

     "id": 2705,
     "flavour_text": "",
     "description": {
         "desc": "Melf counts the most represented alignment on the Lawful/Chaotic axis among the other Champions in the formation.
-Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that alignment and Melf gains the alignment.
-If tied, all tied alignments count.", "post": {
+Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that alignment, stacking multiplicatively, and Melf gains the alignment.
+If tied, all tied alignments count.", "_post": {
             "conditions": [
                 {
                     "condition": "not static_desc",